yael1019/ph3-mock-cc-grocery/README.md

-# Phase 3 Mock Code Challenge - Squirrels
+# Phase 3 Mock Code Challenge - Grocery

 For this challenge, we'll be working with a domain similar to a grocery store.